Theodore "T-Bag" Bagwell: Characterisation

 Despite being despised by the other convicts for his heinous crimes and affiliation with the Alliance for Purity, T-Bag is quite eloquent and many women find him charismatic and charming.
 Knepper comments that, "T-Bag's not crazy.
 He knows exactly what he's doing.
 He's not going to make himself stupid."
 In a separate interview, Knepper says, "I never play him like a stereotypical racist or redneck.
 He's actually quite cunning and smart."
 He likens the character to "Truman Capote without a degree."

-As an adult, T-Bag starts committing more serious crimes, such as battery, assault, attempted murder, murder, rape, and kidnapping.
+As an adult, T-Bag starts committing serious crimes, such as battery, assault, attempted murder, murder, rape, and kidnapping.
 It is also insinuated that he is a pedophile, and it is implied once in passing that he is also a necrophiliac.
 The character's sexual appetite ranges from in general, young men and women, adolescents, and children.
 The character once seduced a transgender woman within the prison at the behest of Sucre so as to obtain a pair of female undergarments necessary for a ruse; yet previously mocked the individual, stating 'I may be social, but that's the boundary line even I won't cross.'
 When asked about the character's sexuality, Knepper stated, "We're not passing judgment.
 We're not trying to get these people off the hook.
 T-Bag's not a homosexual.
 He's a raw animal.
 He'd [sleep with] anything."

 Knepper said of fans of the series, "Around episode 6 or 7, I got so many letters from people saying, 'When I first started watching this show, I absolutely hated you and I wanted you dead.
 Now I still want you dead, but I'm starting to feel for you.'
 I think there's something in my eyes, a childlike thing in there.
 There's still an innocence.
 There's still a bit of hope."

 During season four T-Bag starts showing disillusionment with his actions, even saying that he wishes that he could have been Cole Pfeiffer, respected salesman and person.
 He shows reluctance to undertake disturbing tasks.
 He shows emotion and is upset after receiving the news of Bellick's death.
 He does not want to take GATE hostage and reacts emotionally when Gretchen kills Gregory White, his employer and only true friend.
 He demonstrated authentic reluctance to kill Gretchen's family or the Bible Salesman/Company Agent.
 He eventually offers to even release him, at great risk to his personal freedom and lets Gretchen's family go.
 In the fall finale, T-Bag is the main party against Lincoln killing Gretchen, citing her being a mother as a reason, which can be seen as significant as she had tried to kill him not more than a few days earlier.

 During press for the revival season, Knepper himself stated that he doesn't like talking about the heinous crimes for which T-Bag was initially imprisoned.